martinthomson/quic-tls/draft-thomson-quic-tls.md

 0-RTT keys are those keys that are used in resumed connections prior to the completion of the TLS handshake.
-Data sent using 0-RTT keys might be replayed and so has some restructions on its use, see {{using-early-data}}.
+Data sent using 0-RTT keys might be replayed and so has some restrictions on its use, see {{using-early-data}}.
 0-RTT keys are used after sending or receiving a ClientHello.

 1-RTT keys are used after the TLS handshake completes.
 There are potentially